Turbocake64/LIRI-Bot/README.md

 * The album that the song is from
 * If no song is provided then your program will default to "Never Gonna Give You Up" by Rick Astly

-##Random:
+## Random:

-by typing node liri.js do-what-it-says into the terminal/bash window, you will print results for one of the following three searches in their respective formats
+by typing node liri.js do-what-it-says into the terminal/bash window, you will print results for the following search:

-* concert-this "The Wiggles"
-* movie-this "Pink Flamingos"
+* movie-this,"Pink Flamingos"

+Were a band or song with their respective search commands written in random.txt as in the two examples below, do-what-it-says would also successfully print those searches.

+* concert-this,"The Wiggles"
-* spotify-this "I Want it That Way"
+* spotify-this,"I Want it That Way"